The Best Cyber Insurance of 2026

 We think that cyber insurance is worth the cost, as it can reimburse people and businesses after data breaches and other cyberattacks.

-According to IBM, the average cost of a data breach for businesses was $3.86 million in 2020.
+According to IBM, the average cost of a data breach reached $4.88 million in 2024 — the highest on record at the time.
 For individuals with accounts taken over, the average loss was nearly $12,000, according to our research.
-Given that businesses spend an average of $1,438 on cyber insurance, according to AdvisorSmith, and that individuals can pay as little as $199 a year, we think cyber insurance is worth its cost for both groups.
+Given that businesses can spend an average of around $1,500 or more on cyber insurance annually and that individuals can pay as little as $199 a year, cyber insurance is worth every penny for both groups.

 -